Wheat bran mashes for horses – the pros and cons

-Why are there no cut and dry answers?
+- There are tons of good, and not so good, reasons to feed wheat bran to horses.
+Why are there no cut-and-dry answers?
 What’s up with that?
-You can basically divide wheat bran mashes up into pros and cons.
-So here we go.
-But first, let me be clear that I’m talking about wheat bran, not rice bran.
+Let me be clear that I’m talking about wheat bran, not rice bran.
 Rice bran is commonly used as a fat source for performance horses and can help the older horse keep some weight.

-Some of the pros of wheat bran mashes:
+The pros of wheat bran mashes for horses:

 - It’s tasty.
 Most horses love it!

-- It’s easy to store and easy to make (just add water!)
+- It’s easy to store and easy to make.
+Keep it covered, and just add water.

 - You can hide some medications in a bran mash.